srpra/291A-RAG-Project/README.md

-# Domain-Specific Biomedical RAG (CSE 291 – Phase 2)
+# Domain-Specific Biomedical RAG (CSE 291 A00: Systems for LLMs and AI Agents)

 End-to-end, domain-specific Retrieval-Augmented Generation (RAG) pipeline for biomedical question answering, built for **CSE 291 A00: Systems for LLMs and AI Agents (UCSD)**.